mateusabelli/flamenco/web/project-website/content/usage/shared-storage/shaman.md

 allow insecure wide links = no
 ```

-You may try adding these parameters to your share sub-section only insteadm,
+You may try adding these parameters to your share sub-section only instead,
 if you need a more restricted configuration.

 ```